By Theresa Burke with David C. Reardon

 One way that women who are traumatized by their abortions may seek to reassert power over their lives, and simultaneously to “undo” their abortions, is through replacement pregnancies.
 Unfortunately, this is a very risky proposition.
-While some women do carry their subsequent replacement pregnancies to term, others quickly discover that the same problems (including pressure or coercion, which will be discussed further below) that led to their first abortion are still there.
+While some women do carry their subsequent replacement pregnancies to term, others quickly discover that the same problems that led to their first abortion are still there.
 As a result, they are likely to have another abortion, which reinforces the trauma of the first abortion.
 While many forms of reenactment are symbolic, in these cases reenactment of a traumatic abortion can be quite literal, resulting in one, two, three . . . or even a dozen subsequent abortions.

 Repeat Abortions as a Result of Coercion

-I have heard hundreds of women share stories of how their abortions were very much shaped by pressure, coercion and even force from other people and from their circumstances.
+I have heard hundreds of women share stories of how their abortions were very much shaped by pressure from other people and from their circumstances.
 This kind of trauma can keep women imprisoned in destructive patterns of repeat pregnancies, abortion and even abuse.
 Lexie shares her story:

 The first time I got pregnant, I was 19.
 I was living with a much older man, whom I believed was very much in love with me.
 Like many couples, we had financial problems, and according to him I was just crazy to even think of having a baby.
 He said: “Hey, you know you not having it, right?
 I don’t even need to say anything else.
 I want you to schedule an appointment ASAP.”
 After that he walked out of the door.
 He was totally determined that I would have an abortion.